Agiasos

 Agiasos (Αγιάσος) is a small town and a former municipality on the island of Lesbos, North Aegean, Greece.
-Since the 2019 local government reform, it became a municipality unit that is part of the municipality Mytilene.
+Since the 2019 local government reform, it became a municipality unit that is part of the municipality of Mytilene.
 The municipal unit has an area of 79.924 km^{2}.
 It is located at the slopes of mount Olympos, at a height of 475 m, 26 km from Mytilene.